What I have learned in 2020

 14 January 2020.
 This year, I have worked as a journalist and writer for thirty-five years.
 The greatest portion of my income has been generated as a freelancer, writing articles for newspapers, magazines and news sites, and content for brochures, websites and the like.
 (You can read some of these pieces here.)
 I have earned a smaller part of my livelihood by editing and publishing the work of others, including nine years as the publisher of my own magazine, which taught me how to run a business.

 Three years ago, I wrote the book, Nicko, which was published by Penguin Random House.
-As such, and with manuscripts for two other novels underway and represented by literary agent Jessica Faust of BookEnds Literary Agency, I am now also an author.
+As such, and with manuscripts for two other novels underway, I am now also an author.

 Adding novels to my output and hoping to one day be able to focus solely on creative writing has inspired me to learn as much as I can about writing books.
 In addition to working with Jessica, I have connected with other authors and am set on finding out how to write the best possible novels.
 During this time, I’ve observed how different writers/journalists and authors are, and how the two might learn from one another to their mutual benefit.
 Here are some of my observations: